 September 16, 2016

-The eighth season of Art in the Twenty-First Century premieres on PBS.
+The eighth season of the Art in the Twenty-First Century television series premieres on PBS.
 The new season marked a significant shift in the series, which had previously been organized around artistic themes.
 Season 8 was instead oriented around the singular concept of cities to promote geographic diversity and enliven the storytelling by emphasizing the here and now through place-based narratives.

 March 9, 2017